 Jessie was awarded her PGDip in Advanced Paediatric Physiotherapy with Distinction at University College London in 2019, and has also attended a variety of post graduate training courses including Bobath short courses, Aquatherapy for the neurological client, complex postural management in neurology and Elaine Owen's gait and orthotic management.

-Jessie is the Clinical Team Lead Physiotherapist in the Evelina community team at Guys & St Thomas’s Trust in London and lives with her husband and daughter in Sevenoaks, Kent.
+Jessie was employed as the Clinical Team Lead Physiotherapist in the Evelina community team at Guys & St Thomas’s Trust in London until autumn 2024, before taking a part-time role at NHS England in the Net Zero Clinical transformation team.
+She lives with her husband and two children in Sevenoaks, Kent.

 Please contact Jessie for her availability